-- 6.7.
-A report may be submitted anonymously if the Eligible Whistleblower does not wish to disclose his or her identity to the Whistleblower Protection Officers and all disclosures of information will be treated confidentially. - 6.8.
-There is no requirement for an Eligible Whistleblower to identify himself or herself to be eligible to receive the protections outlined under the Whistleblower Laws.
+- 7.7.
+A report may be submitted anonymously if the Eligible Whistleblower does not wish to disclose his or her identity to the Whistleblower Protection Officers and all disclosures of information will be treated confidentially. - 7.8.
+There is no requirement for an Eligible Whistleblower to identify himself or herself to be eligible to receive the protections outlined under the Whistleblower Laws. - 7.9.
+Subject to clause the general confidentiality clauses noted in this policy the general nature of the disclosure will be reported to the Chairman of the Paragon Care Board and noted at the next scheduled Board meeting.

-7. What is a Public Interest Disclosure or an Emergency Disclosure?
+8. What is a Public Interest Disclosure or an Emergency Disclosure?

-- 7.1 "Public Interest Disclosure" means a disclosure of information to a journalist or a parliamentarian, where: - (a) at least 90 days have passed since the discloser made the disclosure to ASIC, APRA or another Commonwealth body prescribed by regulation; - (b) the disclosure does not have reasonable grounds to believe that action is being, or has been taken, in relation to their disclosure; - (c) the disclosure has reasonable grounds to believe that making a further disclosure of the information is in the public interest; and - (d) before making the public interest disclosure, the discloser has given written notice to the body referred to under 7.1(a) and that includes sufficient information to identify the previous disclosure and states that the discloser intends to make a public interest disclosure. - 7.2 'Emergency Disclosure' is the disclosure of information to a journalist or parliamentarian where: - (a) the discloser has previously made a disclosure of the information to ASIC, APRA or another Commonwealth body prescribed by regulation; - (b) the discloser has reasonable grounds to believe that the information concerns a substantial and imminent danger to the health or safety of one or more persons or to the natural environment; - (c) before making the emergency disclosure, the discloser has given written notice to the body referred to under section 7.2(a) of this policy and that said notice includes sufficient information to identify the previous disclosure and states that the discloser intends to make an emergency disclosure; and - (d) The extent of the information disclosed in the emergency disclosure is not greater than is necessary to inform the journalist or parliamentarian of the substantial and imminent danger. - 7.3 An Eligible Whistleblower should consider contacting an independent legal adviser before making a Public Interest Disclosure or an Emergency Disclosure. - 7.4 A disclosure of information will remain a Disclosable Matter where the Eligible Whistleblower makes a Public Interest Disclosure or an Emergency Disclosure.
+- 8.1 "Public Interest Disclosure" means a disclosure of information to a journalist or a parliamentarian, where: - (a) at least 90 days have passed since the discloser made the disclosure to ASIC, APRA or another Commonwealth body prescribed by regulation; - (b) the disclosure does not have reasonable grounds to believe that action is being, or has been taken, in relation to their disclosure; - (c) the disclosure has reasonable grounds to believe that making a further disclosure of the information is in the public interest; and - (d) before making the public interest disclosure, the discloser has given written notice to the body referred to under 7.1(a) and that includes sufficient information to identify the previous disclosure and states that the discloser intends to make a public interest disclosure.

+- 8.2 'Emergency Disclosure' is the disclosure of information to a journalist or parliamentarian where: - (a) the discloser has previously made a disclosure of the information to ASIC, APRA or another Commonwealth body prescribed by regulation; - (b) the discloser has reasonable grounds to believe that the information concerns a substantial and imminent danger to the health or safety of one or more persons or to the natural environment; - (c) before making the emergency disclosure, the discloser has given written notice to the body referred to under section 7.2(a) of this policy and that said notice includes sufficient information to identify the previous disclosure and states that the discloser intends to make an emergency disclosure; and - (d) The extent of the information disclosed in the emergency disclosure is not greater than is necessary to inform the journalist or parliamentarian of the substantial and imminent danger. - 8.3 An Eligible Whistleblower should consider contacting an independent legal adviser before making a Public Interest Disclosure or an Emergency Disclosure. - 8.4 A disclosure of information will remain a Disclosable Matter where the Eligible Whistleblower makes a Public Interest Disclosure or an Emergency Disclosure.